Craig's Wife (1936 film): Plot

-When they arrive, Harriet sends Ethel to bed and returns to supervising the house.
-She discovers a message on a table, and calls the phone operators for the name and address to "Levering 3100".
-However, they are forbidden to answer her inquiry.
 Walter arrives and reconnects with Harriet, who inquires about the flowers left behind by their neighbor, Mrs. Frazier.
-While searching in the phone directory, Harriet learns "Levering 3100" is the address to Fergus, and unsuccessfully attempts to contact him.
-As Mrs. Frezier leaves, Harriet questions when Walter's aunt Ellen Austen had arrived.
-Ellen criticizes Harriet's domineering, but before she leaves, she warns Walter about his wife's dominance over him.
+While searching in the phone directory, Harriet learns "Levering 3100" is Fergus Passmore's phone number.
+As Mrs. Frazier leaves, Harriet asks Ellen when Mrs. Frazier arrived and how she got into the house.
+Ellen criticizes Harriet's domineering and states that she is leaving the next day to travel the world.
+But before she leaves, she warns Walter about his wife's dominance over him.
 However, Walter refuses to believe it.
+Meanwhile, Mazie's boyfriend has come to visit.
+Mrs. Craig finds him, Mazie, and Mrs. Harold talking in the kitchen, and fires Mazie for letting him in.

-Walter soon steps out, and learns that Fergus and his wife have died.
-Mr. Catelle, a police detective, tells Harriet that Walter is under suspicion of murder and asks who had recently called the Passmores.
-Harriet replies she does not know who had made the call.
-Walter returns, but Harriet forbids him from telephoning suspecting they are being surveilled by the police.
+Walter soon steps out and learns that Fergus Passmore and his wife have died.
+Mr. Catelle, a police detective, comes to the house and to find out who called information about the Passmores' phone number.
+Harriet replies she does not know who had made the call, and Catelle leaves.
+Walter returns and Harriet tells him the police had come to the house.
+He wants to call the police station, but Harriet forbids him from telephoning because she suspects their phone is now being watched.
 Walter deduces that Harriet had made the call, and questions why she is spying on him.
 The two fall into an argument.

 The next morning, Ethel's fiancé Gene Fredericks arrives and they leave together.
-Mrs. Harold, the housemaid, has decided to retire and leaves for a vacation trip.
+Mrs. Harold has decided to join Ellen Austen on her travels.
+She tells Mrs. Craig that she is quitting without notice and leaves the house.
 Walter learns he has been cleared of suspicion as police detectives have verified that Fergus and his wife died in a murder–suicide.
-Fed up with Harriet's ways, Walter leaves the keys to the house and garage, and promises not to return, stating Harriet had married a house and not him.
+Fed up with Harriet's ways, Walter leaves her the keys to the house and garage and promises not to return, stating Harriet had married a house and not him.

-Harriet soon receives a telegram informing that her sister has died.
+Harriet soon receives a telegram informing that her sister has died that morning.
 Having alienated everyone, Harriet finds herself alone in a pristine house.
-The film ends with a passage: "People who live to themselves — are generally left to themselves."
+The film ends with a line that Miss Austen said to Harriet: "People who live to themselves — are generally left to themselves."